sofia1701/virtual-pet/README.md

   Give an example

-Built With
+4. Built With

     Javascript

-Contributing
+5. Contributing

    Please read CONTRIBUTING.md for details on our code of conduct, and the process for submitting pull requests to us.

-Versioning
+6. Versioning

    We use SemVer for versioning.
 For the versions available, see the tags on this repository.

-Authors
+7. Authors

     Sofia Dionisio

-License

-Acknowledgments

-    Hat tip to anyone whose code was used
-    Inspiration
-    etc